Current Weather in Cleveland, Ohio

 It makes for a great addition to my small vegetable garden.
 Give me a little more room for planting, less trouble for storing which means I can be just a little lazier than usual this fall.

-15 Responses to “Stringing Up Tomatoes: A Review of the Technique”
+21 thoughts on “Stringing Up Tomatoes: A Review of the Technique

 1. hanna - thanks for taking the time to tell us about this tomato staking method.
 I have been thinking of how I’ll do my tomatoes next year and this really seals the deal for me.
 I ended up using 2 different kinds of metal store bought tomato supports this year and even the two of them together was not nearly good enough.
 I’d love to see a picture of how you placed your strings if you ever have the time to post one…